ayoososanya/Hotel-Booking-Prediction/README.md

 ##  Reflections

-This project helped deepen my understanding of how operational and customer variables influence cancellation behavior.
+This project helped deepen my understanding of how operational and customer variables influence cancellation behaviour.
 It also allowed me to practice using Excel not just for calculations, but for structuring an end-to-end analysis: from cleaning and filtering to insights and recommendations.

 ---